-- Occupational Therapist. - Respiratory Therapist.
+- Occupational Therapist - · Respiratory Therapist

-Professional Provider.
+.
+The P. Josephilic Contraction of the second secon Professional Provider.
 A person or practitioner licensed where required and performing Services within the scope of such licensure.
 The Professional Providers include but are not limited to:

 - · Audiologist

 - · Certified Behavioral Analyst/Specialist

 - Certified Dependency Counselor

 - · Certified Registered Nurse

 - Chemical Dependency Counselor

 - Chiropractor

-- · Clinical Molecular Geneticist
+- Clinical Molecular Geneticist

 - Dentist

-- Licensed Family Therapist

-- · Licensed Practical Nurse
+- · Licensed Family Therapist Licensed Practical Nurse

 - · Licensed Social Worker

 - Master Level Therapist

-- Nurse-Midwife
+- · Nurse-Midwife

 - Optometrist

-- Physical Therapist
+- · Physical Therapist

 - Physician

 - Podiatrist

 - · Psychologist

-- · Speech-Language Pathologist
+- Speech-Language Pathologist

 Protected Health Information (PHI).
 PHI is any information about your health that reveals (or can be used as a reasonable basis to reveal) your identity.
-This information can relate to your past, present or future physical or mental health conditions; information about the healthcare Services provided to You or payment for healthcare Services provided to You.
+This information can relate to your past, present or future physical or mental health conditions, information about the healthcare Services provided to You, or payment for healthcare Services provided to You.